 The average cost of a funeral in the UK is £4,271, and that’s just for the basics.
 Consider how much it is when you add in the cost of venue hire, limousines, and a memorial service.
 Not to mention that in some areas prices are at an all-time high (as much as £6,000+).

 Since 2008, the average cost of a funeral has increased by almost 68%.
-The price for essential funeral items has risen three times the rate of inflation, with an average annual increase of 6.1% since 1980.
+The price for essential funeral items has risen at three times the rate of inflation.
+This has resulted in an average annual increase of 6.1% since 1980.

 We shouldn't count on wages keeping pace with rising funeral costs.
 In the decade to 2017, wages rose by 20%, whereas the cost of a funeral rose by over 70%.Alarmingly, a death in the family can be enough to plunge those left behind into serious financial difficulty.

 Understanding funeral fees

 Between half and two-thirds of the final cost of a burial in the UK will be a result of funeral director fees.
 Most funeral directors will request a 50% deposit of their fees in advance.
 Which could mean a considerable bill to settle during a distressing time.

 You don’t have to use a funeral director, but they do take care of many of the procedural and legal elements involved.
 Things like death and burial certificates, transportation of the body, and the coffin.
 The funeral director will also cover the ‘disbursement’ fees.

 Discretionary vs Non-discretionary

 Funeral homes are rarely small, locally owned businesses.
 They’re now owned by larger businesses who want to generate profit.
-That combined with rising energy costs, and the fact that many crematoria are now run for profit rather than managed by local authorities, non-discretionary funeral fees (the standard costs you have to pay) continue to rise.
+That combined with rising energy costs and inflation means funeral fees continue to rise.
 The estimated average cost of a funeral will be £5,800 by 2020, covering funeral directors, officiating ministers and the basic cost of burial or cremation.